shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Self-Inclusive: Also target yourself with this spell cast if it targets one or more other creatures.

-### Unfaltering
+### Center of Attention

-At level 5, whenever you roll for an ability check or saving throw, you may add your spellcasting ability modifier to it.
+At level 5, you learn to harness attention.
+Whenever a spell targets you, you regain 1 spell point.

-### Quick
+### Quick Self Cast

 At level 7, you can quickly protect yourself from any threat.
 As a reaction, you can cast a spell that targets you, if that spell normally has a cast time of 1 action or 1 bonus action.

 ### Selfish

 At level 11, you can redirect magic into you.
-As a reaction, change a spell’s target to yourself, if it is targeting another creature.
-Regain spell points equal to the spell’s casted level.
+As a reaction, you may change a spell’s target to yourself, if it is targeting one or more other creatures.
+If you do, you may spend 2 spell points to use your Quick Self Cast feature as part of the same reaction.

 ### Identity

 At level 15, you can modify yourself even more easily.
-Whenever you cast a spell that targets yourself, you can double the result of any and all rolls for that spell.
+Whenever you cast a spell that targets yourself, it costs half as many spell points, rounded down.
+Additionally, you can set any and all die rolls of the spell to any value possible for that die.

 ## Luck Bender